charlottecaucheteux/wordemb-gender-bias/README.md

 # wordemb-gender-bias
 Use word embeddings to measure gender stereotypes in different countries / languages.

 We leverage this code: https://wefe.readthedocs.io/en/latest/user_guide/measurement_user_guide.html to score gender biais in fasttext word embedding from different languages.
-We use wefe (biais evaluation), gensim (handles word vectors) and fasttext pre-trained models.
+We use `WEFE` (biais evaluation), `gensim` (handles word vectors) and `fasttext` pre-trained models.

 ## Download the English model